Rinnegatamante/lpp-vita/README.md

 # Nightly Builds

-We offer an automated builder service for our nightly builds.
-Nightly builds are automatically updated every 4 hours by a server we own.
-To take advantage of this service, you should visit [this page](http://rinnegatamante.it/lpp-nightly.php).
+We offer an automated builder service for our nightly builds powered by Azure Pipelines CI.
+Nightly builds are automatically updated at each new commit.
+To take advantage of this service, you can find a proper release here on GitHub with the Nightly tag.

 # Showcase